danilnagy/design-ai/docs/working_with_data/index.md

 ### Step 1.
 Create the surface

-The first step is to create a Surface which will define our facade.
-We will model this as a surface in the Rhino model and import it into Grasshopper so that we can later modify the surface and have the facade respond.
-To create the Surface object, use the `Plane` command in Rhino to create a vertical surface 10 units wide and 15 units high.
+The first step is to create a surface which will define our facade.
+We will model this as a `Surface` object in Rhino and import it into Grasshopper so we can work with it in Python.
+To create the `Surface`, use the `Plane` command in Rhino to create a vertical `Surface` 10 units wide and 15 units high.

 {: .note-title }